Carrying water when backpacking is a real headache.

-First of all, it takes a little time, you need material (a stove, a cooker) and it requires fuel.
+First, it takes a little time, you need material (a stove, a cooker), and it requires fuel.

-You can for example choose this technique for the cooking water only.
+You can, for example, choose this technique for cooking water only.

 Because yes, we don’t necessarily think about it, but cooking your food in dirty water can be very dangerous.